-Since before my wife’s death this past April, I began to live in the house that I had moved out of four years earlier, when I began my life as an out gay man.
+Since before my wife’s death this past April, I began to live in the house that I had moved out of four years earlier when I began my life as an out gay man.
 I had never planned to live in our house again.
 But that all changed as my wife’s health declined from terminal cancer.

 I began to think about how I would manage our house after my wife’s passing.
 I would continue, I told myself, to live in my apartment, primarily, but stay at my house occasionally, as I worked through the process of closing her estate and getting the house ready to sell.
 A sale, I decided, that should not take place until my son graduated college – over a full year away.

 After my wife’s death, however, another reality became clear.
 Moving between two houses 20 minutes apart was more of a logistical pain in the neck than I was willing to do every week.
-It meant buying food for one place and than moving it to the other.
+It meant buying food for one place and then moving it to the other.
 It meant preparing daily medications in advance so that I never ran out of my diabetes or thyroid meds no matter which home I was in.
 It also quickly became clear to me that in order to shut down the house I needed to live in the house.

 Then there was my wife’s garden.
-My brother-in-law pushed my father-in-law to give up his garden plot in the retirement community in which he lives in order to plant his daughters garden one last time.
+My brother-in-law pushed my father-in-law to give up his garden plot in the retirement community in which he lives in order to plant his daughter’s garden one last time.
 My brother-in-law, big man on campus that he is, said he would bring his father over regularly to work in the garden.
 My father-in-law also had visions of coming daily to water and tend his garden.

 Following my wife’s death in April I began to live only in my house and visit my apartment only to pick up things that I needed in the house.

 This brings me to the heart of this story.
 I have felt so at home in my apartment.
-It was the place I created after leaving my marriage.
+It was the space I created after leaving my marriage.
 My apartment was the launching pad for my new gay life.
 When I was apartment hunting, I wanted a place where I could feel completely at home.
 I wanted a home to entertain friends and host dinner parties.
 I wanted a place to bring a man where we could have sex.
 I loved my apartment.
 It was 100% my creation and I was very happy in that home.

-When I have returned to my apartment, it causes in me a great deal of sadness.
+When I have returned to my apartment, it causes me a great deal of sadness.
 This sadness usually has lasted for hours or days after leaving the apartment.
 But why?
 While I miss my apartment, it is easier to be in the house, with the mail, garden, garbage and recycling days, my wife’s estate to close and a large house to care for.
 There is a constant stream of work to do in the house and I need to be there to do it.
 But I mourn the loss of my apartment.
 I miss the joy I felt in those early days of my gay independence.

-Over the course of the next forty five days I will be shutting down my apartment and moving the contents of the apartment to my house.
+Over the course of the next forty-five days, I will be shutting down my apartment and moving the contents of the apartment to my house.
 I will give away furniture that was my wife’s condo when we first met to make room for the newly acquired furniture in my apartment.

 It is all bittersweet.
 I no longer want to pay for an apartment that I no longer stay in, even while the idea of closing the apartment brings me sadness.
 I will miss the apartment.
-It was my home as I emerged as a gay man in the world.
+It was home as I emerged as a gay man in the world.